-Currently, the Board of Directors consists of four (4) members: Jeffrey Wolf, John Monahan, Ph.D., Edward B. Smith, III and John K.A.
+Currently, the Board of Directors consists of four (4) members: Jeffrey Wolf (Chairman), John Monahan, Ph.D., Edward B. Smith, III and John K.A.
 Prendergast, Ph.D.
-All of the current members have been nominated by the Board of Directors of the Company for the election as directors of the Company.
-The Board of Directors believes that it is in the best interests of the Company to elect the above-described nominees, each to serve as a director until the next Annual Meeting of stockholders or until his successor shall have been duly elected and qualified.
+(Lead Director).
+All of the current members have been nominated by the Board of Directors of Heat for the election as directors of Heat.
+The Board of Directors believes that it is in the best interests of Heat to elect the above-described nominees, each to serve as a director until the next Annual Meeting of stockholders and until his successor shall have been duly elected and qualified.
 All the nominees have consented to being named in this proxy statement and to serve as a director if elected.
-At the time of the Annual Meeting, if any of the nominees named above is not available to serve as director (an event that the Board of Directors does not currently have any reason to anticipate), all proxies may be voted for any one or more other persons that the Board of Directors designates in their place.
+At the time of the 2017 Annual Meeting, if any of the nominees named above is not available to serve as director (an event that the Board of Directors does not currently have any reason to anticipate), all proxies may be voted for any one or more other persons that the Board of Directors designates in their place.
+It is the intention of the persons named as proxies to vote all shares of common stock for which they have been granted a proxy for the election of each of the nominees, each to serve as a director until the next annual meeting of stockholders and until his successor shall have been duly elected and qualified.